FoamScience/foamUT/README.md

 # A unit/integration testing framework for OpenFOAM code

+> This offering is not approved or endorsed by OpenCFD Limited,
+> the producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.

 This is a unit/integration testing framework to help test-proof new OpenFOAM code (might be too late for the OpenFOAM library itself).
 This repository will always work with the latest versions of the main three OpenFOAM forks: [ESI OpenCFD's](https://openfoam.com),